adamci/guides/gmail-transfer-guide-mac.md

 restoring single large message (9/6490)
 ```

-At default settings, `gyb` will restore 10 messages at a time, or one really big
+`got-your-back` will restore messages 10 at a time, or 1 at a time if the messages
-message.
-I've found that this process can be up 5 times slower, so modify
+are really big.
+I've found that this process can take up to 5 times longer than
-your machine's energy saver settings to prevent it from falling asleep, and
+the backup, so modify your machine's energy saver settings to prevent it from
-go and run some errands.
+falling asleep, and go and run some errands.
 I left mine working overnight.

 If you go to `new.email@gmail.com`, you should see your old labels appearing, a
 sign that all this magic is working!